 Cryptocurrency

-Cryptocurrency is treated very similarly to shares, and is commonly regarded as a capital gains tax asset.
+Cryptocurrency for crypto investors is treated very similarly to shares, and is commonly regarded as a capital gains tax asset.
 A CGT event can occur when disposing crypto and can be in the following forms:

 · Selling crypto for a fiat currency